 Currently providing our services for free until we can justify the expense, Nigel has been so much more than a company rep - he has been a real recycling resource!

 We aren't interested in fancy imagery, brand recognition or trendy company taglines - we care about efficacy and transparency!
 This is why we are so excited to get to work with Style Recycling... and Nigel - who has diplomas in water and wastewater technology, as well as power engineering.
 Bonus... he was a stylist for over 20 years!
 Nigel has been a wonderful wealth of information for us regarding this core component of our business.

 We are so pleased to now be able to actually explain how this recycling process is accomplished - it's something we have never been able to do before, because no other company has been so transparent, or given us real answers to our questions.

 Our recycling program isn't perfect - no recycling program currently is.
-But after searching the last 4 years for something better.. we haven't found a solution that even touches what Style Recycling is now doing for us.
+But after searching the last 5 years... we haven't found a solution that even touches what Style Recycling is now doing for us.